-Explore different facets of Fallingwater, Frank Lloyd Wright and the Kaufmann family in Fallingwater's Speyer Gallery, featuring an annual exhibition free to all Fallingwater visitors.
-Funded, in part, by the Speyer Family Trust, the Speyer Gallery is accessible in the Visitors Center and open during regular business hours.
+Explore different facets of Fallingwater, Frank Lloyd Wright and the Kaufmann family in Fallingwater's Speyer Gallery.
+Funded, in part, by the Alexander C. & Tillie S. Speyer Foundation, the Speyer Gallery features an annual exhibition free to all Fallingwater visitors.
+The gallery is accessible in the Visitor Center and open during regular business hours.